 - Wikipedia: Please use it with care.
 Verify the facts.
 Do not cite from it in your papers.

 - World Book Online: Good starting place for most research.
 K-12 PUSD resource.
 Login with username and password on back of ID card.
 Citation information at bottom of all articles.
-Primary Source Documents and weblinks available.
+Primary Source documents are now located under the Related Information tab where weblinks are also often provided.

 Books